-3. Newly elected officers shall assume their duties at the conclusion of the annual installation.
+3. Newly elected officers shall assume their duties at the conclusion of the annual installation of officers.

-4. The delegates to the Federation of Texas A&M University Mothers’ Club regular business meeting shall be elected by the Executive Board prior to the Federation Meetings.
-The delegates shall be the President, Federation Representative, plus one delegate for membership of 100 or less, and one additional delegate for each 50 member increment over 100.

-5. The officers will submit tentative plans of action to the Executive Board for approval at a regular Board meeting.
-No works shall be undertaken without the approval of the Executive Board.

-6. If, in the opinion of the President and agreed upon by the Board, an officer demonstrates that she cannot execute the duties of her office, the President may ask for her resignation and may fill the office by appointment.
+4. The delegates to the Federation of Texas A&M University Mothers’ Club regular business meeting shall be appointed by the President prior to the Federation Meetings.
+The number of delegates shall be determined by the Federation guidelines.55.
+If, in the opinion of the President and agreed upon by the Board, an officer demonstrates that she cannot execute the duties of her office, the President may ask for her resignation and may fill the office by appointment and approval of the Executive Board.

+6. All officers and Committee Chairpersons shall submit an annual report to the President at least 30 days prior to the end of the Club year.

 All records, materials and supplies shall be neatly maintained and ready for transfer to the incoming officer by the Pass Down Meeting date of the new Executive Board, as determined by both the outgoing and incoming Presidents.

+ARTICLE VII - FINANCE

 An annual budget must be approved prior to incurring any Club expenses.
 The budget may be modified during the year as needed.
+The Fort Worth/Tarrant County Texas A&M University Mothers’ Club is also known as FW/TC Aggie Moms’ Club and Fort Worth/Tarrant County Aggie Moms’ Club.

-ARTICLE VII – DUTIES OF STANDING COMMITTEES
+ARTICLE VIII – DUTIES OF STANDING COMMITTEES

 1. The officers shall be nominated by a Nominating Committee.
-The Nominating Committee shall be appointed by the Executive Board.
+The Nominating Committee shall consist of at least three active members.
+No member of the Nominating Committee is eligible for elected office except for the Parliamentarian.
+The Nominating Committee shall be appointed by the President and approved by the board.
 The Parliamentarian will act as the Chairperson.
-The slate of officers is to be presented and officers elected at the General Meeting immediately preceding the Installation Meeting.
-Additional nominations for any office may be made from the floor provided the consent of the nominee has been obtained.
-If there is more than one candidate for any office, the election for that office will be by ballot.

-2. The Scholarship Committee shall be composed of the Chairperson and at least three voting members in good standing and be responsible for executing its duties as set forth in Article I of the Standing Rules.
+Moved to Article IV #32.
+The Scholarship Committee shall be chaired by the Vice President Scholarships and composed of at least three active members in good standing and be responsible for executing its duties as set forth in Article I of the Standing Rules.

-3. The Audit Committee shall consist of three active Club members in good standing, excluding Board members.
+3. The Audit Committee shall consist of three active members in good standing, excluding Board members who served on the Board in the Club year for which the financial records are being audited.
 The purpose of the committee shall be to audit the Club’s financial records as prepared by the Treasurer.
 Both the outgoing and incoming Treasurers shall attend the Audit Committee meeting as consultants.
-All books shall close no later than 15 days after the beginning of the new Club year.
-The current President should appoint the committee members and also attend this meeting for informational purposes.
+All books shall close no later than 30 days after the beginning of the new Club year, and the audit should be conducted within 30 days of closure of the books.
+The President should appoint the committee members prior to the end of the Club year, and both the outgoing and incoming Presidents should attend this meeting for informational purposes.

-ARTICLE VIII – GENERAL MEETINGS
+ARTICLE IX – GENERAL MEETINGS

 General Meetings shall be held the third Monday of each month unless otherwise designated, at announced times, beginning in September and closing in May.
 Twenty (20) members in good standing, excluding Board members shall constitute a quorum at a General Meeting.
-Other meetings may be cancelled if deemed necessary by the President.
+Other meetings may be called or cancelled if deemed necessary by the President.

-ARTICLE IX
+ARTICLE X

 The Bylaws and Standing Rules shall govern this Club and shall be consistent with the practices of the Federation.
 Any rules not directly covered in these Bylaws and Standing Rules shall be governed by the most recent edition of Robert’s Rules of Order, Newly Revised.

-ARTICLE X – DISSOLUTION
+ARTICLE XI – DISSOLUTION